 - The winning Participant: USD 3 million (USD 1 million for winning first prize + USD 2 million of the remaining prize money)

-- Other Participant whose contribution did not fulfill all criteria to win but which nevertheless impressed the Jury: USD 300 000
+- Other Participant whose contribution did not fulfil all criteria to win but which nevertheless impressed the Jury: USD 300 000

-f) The Participants that submitted winning Competition Entries will be notified in person by post or telephone.
+f) The Participants that have submitted winning Competition Entries will be notified individually by post, telephone or e-mail.
 Other Participants will not receive any notification of the results of the Prize Competition other than the information provided on the Foundation's website.

 g) The Foundation reserves all rights to conduct searches and perform due diligence in accordance with applicable legislation on any Participants that may be awarded any prize money.